cemkirco1/invoice/README.md

 # Invoice Application

-This project provides a simple application for creating and managing invoices.
+This project provides a simple application for creating and managing invoices.You can preview the application at https://invoice-nine-beta.vercel.app/.

 ## Installation